mr2raccoon/caactus/README.md

 3. The path to where you unpacked the sample data will be your main folder (e.g. `/home/usr/Documents/sampledata_CD6_zenodo`).
 4. To showcase the functionalties, the ilastik steps have been pretrained.
 Use caactus in batch-mode for the following steps.
 From the dropdown menu in **Global settings** in the GUI, select `batch`

- [!NOTE] we intentionally left some subdirectories empty for the tutorial.
+> [!NOTE]

- The intend of the the tutorial is that potential users learn how to run the batch mode with pretrained models.
-The subdirectory `0_1_original_tif_training_images`is empty and will stay empty.
-The other empty subdirectories will get filled with data once the user follows the below explained steps.
+> Some subdirectories are intentionally left empty.
+The tutorial is designed to teach batch mode with pretrained models. `0_1_original_tif_training_images` stays empty; the other empty subdirectories will be filled as you follow the steps below.

 5. make sure you have caactus installed (see Installation above)